Here is a summary of how all of these incentives add up for homes in Colorado.

 For Northern States (including Colorado, Utah, Wyoming):

-- Must be a cold-climate heat pump (on NEEP list) with min.
+• Must meet the min.
 HSPF and SEER ratings as shown below:

 Type of HP system